Berabjesus/Scrap-League---Web-Scraper-For-Football-Data/README.md

 6) You will get a JSON file of all the data scraped in the ./docs folder.

 ## Run tests
-1) Git clone this repo and cd the to the `Scrap_League-Web-Scraper` directory.
+1) Git clone this repo and change the CLI directory to `Scrap_League-Web-Scraper`.
 2) Install rspec with `gem install rspec`.
 3) Run `rspec` in Command Line.